TheDaleks/ContentDK/Markdowns/2014-12-04-reciprocal-altruism.md

 The first step for talking about money is to define it in behaviorist terms and to pinpoint what about that behavior is most in need of explanation.
 We don’t think of money as a thing; instead we think of it as a behavior.
 We’re not humans living and working in our own economy anymore; we’re biologists or economists observing the human species and theorizing about why monetary behavior is a successful strategy.

 In economics, the interesting thing about money is that it is not consumed, just held.
 Even a miser who loathed to spend money and who simply hoarded it without any apparent plans to spend it is not treating it like a consumer good because if the money he was hoarding  hyperinflated and became valueless, he would presumably throw it away.
 (We could imagine someone who just loves to collect money regardless of whether it can be spent, but that person would just be a coin collector, and in that case he would be treating the money as a consumer good.
-There would be nothing to explain in that case.)
+There would be nothing to explain in that case).

 Of course there is no need to explain why someone would spend money because that is when he gets resources for consumption, which improves his fitness.
 There is, furthermore, no reason to explain why someone would rob money at gunpoint or burglarize a house for money.
 If we know why someone would trade goods and services for it, then we know why someone would steal it.
 Another thing that does not need to be explained is why someone would manufacture or counterfeit money.
 None of this is altruistic.